JamieBort/TrelloAPI/README.md

 Toggle it on and off, if you will.

 Currently getting this error:
-`Error: Maximum update depth exceeded.
+>`Error: Maximum update depth exceeded.
 This can happen when a component repeatedly calls setState inside componentWillUpdate or componentDidUpdate.
 React limits the number of nested updates to prevent infinite loops.`

 Might need to back up a few commits.

+Also, on this `902b94298b7fbdb1413ec48bb74ba71d79a6934f` commit,
+>Modified the README.md file.
+Because I am getting an error.
+Read that error before commiting anything else.

 ### To Do
 1. ~~Generate a React project~~